AriachAmine/GazeController/README.md

 3. Press `SPACE` while looking at each point
 4. After calibrating all points, the system will be ready to use

+If you find that cursor movement requires too much head movement:
+1. Try increasing the sensitivity using the `+` key
+2. Make sure to calibrate with subtle eye movements rather than large head movements
+3. Position your face at a comfortable distance from the camera

 ## How It Works

 The application uses:

 1. **MediaPipe Face Mesh** to detect facial landmarks
 2. **Custom gaze estimation** algorithms to determine where you're looking
+3. **Pupil tracking** to enhance detection of subtle eye movements
-3. **Coordinate mapping** to translate eye movements to screen positions
+4. **Coordinate mapping** to translate eye movements to screen positions
-4. **Smoothing algorithms** to reduce jitter and provide stable cursor control
+5. **Smoothing algorithms** to reduce jitter and provide stable cursor control

 ## Advanced Configuration